Direct Microstability Optimization of Stellarator Devices: Conclusions

-{\it Conclusions}.--- In this Letter, for the first time, microstability is taken into account in the optimization of quasisymmetric magnetic field configurations using first-principles gyrokinetic simulations.
-We were able to significantly reduce the quasi-linear estimate for the heat flux, leading to a smaller nonlinear heat flux, although at the cost of larger neoclassical transport.
+In this work, for the first time, microstability is taken into account in the optimization of quasisymmetric magnetic field configurations using first-principles gyrokinetic simulations.
+We were able to significantly reduce the quasi-linear estimate for the heat flux, although at the cost of larger neoclassical transport.
 Notwithstanding, the resulting fast particle loss is still smaller than most stellarator designs to date and with similar levels of neoclassical transport.
-An extension of the framework introduced here to directly optimize for turbulent transport by replacing a quasi-linear estimate for the heat flux with its nonlinear counterpart linear gyrokinetic simulations in the optimization by nonlinear ones will be the subject of future work.
+An extension of the framework introduced here to directly optimize for turbulent transport by replacing a quasi-linear estimate for the heat flux with its nonlinear counterpart will be the subject of future work. {Furthermore, additional optimization targets, such as MHD stability, can be added to the objective function used, which might impose additional constraints on the magnetic field geometry.}